Worker's Friend Group

-The Worker's Friend Group was a Jewish anarchist group active in London's East End in the early 1900s.
-Associated with the Yiddish-language anarchist newspaper Arbeter Fraint ("Worker's Friend") and centered around the German emigre anarchist Rudolf Rocker, the group ran a social center known as the Worker's Friend Club and Institute and Jubilee Street Club from 1906 to 1910; the weekly paper was published from an adjoining building until 1915.
+The Worker's Friend Group was an English Jewish anarchist group which was active in the East End of London in the early 1900s.
+It was associated with the weekly Yiddish-language anarchist newspaper Arbeter Fraint (Worker's Friend).
+It was centered around the German emigré anarchist Rudolf Rocker.
+And it ran a social center known as the Worker's Friend Club and Institute and Jubilee Street Club.
 The club became a fixture in London's Jewish social community and was influential on the area's artists and writers.
 Its cultural programming included concerts, performances, and lectures on political, scientific, and literary topics.
-The newspaper, begun as a Jewish socialist periodical, grew towards anarchism with the arrival of Saul Yanovsky.
-It was the most popular radical Yiddish-language newspaper in London by 1904 and reached a peak circulation at 5,000 weekly copies the next year.
-The Arbeter Fraint ran from 1885 to 1915.
-The group's operations declined following the British entry into World War I, as rising anti-German sentiment and Rocker's anti-war beliefs culminated in his detention, never to return to the town.
+Its newspaper began in 1885 as a Jewish socialist periodical and grew towards anarchism with the arrival of Saul Yanovsky, an American anarchist and journalist.
+By 1904 it was the most popular radical Yiddish-language newspaper in London, reaching a peak circulation at 5,000 weekly copies in the following year.
+The operations of the group declined following the British entry into World War I, as rising anti-German sentiment and Rocker's anti-war beliefs culminated in his detention, and it closed in 1910.
+The newspaper ceased publication in 1915.

 Group

 Rudolf Rocker (back row, second from left) with several London anarchists.
 Rocker's arm lies over Milly Witkop's shoulder.

-The Workers' Friend Group, or the Arbeter Frainters, consisted of two or three dozen members from the early 1900s through 1914.
+The basis of the Workers' Friend Group, or the Arbeter Frainters, was the foundation in 1885 of Arbeter Fraynd (The Worker's Friend), London's first Jewish newspaper, by Russian émigré and Jewish socialist, Morris Winchevsky.
+In the following June, the Berner Street Club took control of it.
+From the early 1900s through 1914 Winchevsky was joined by two or three dozen comrades.
 The group was small and elitist in the face of a predominantly religious immigrant culture.
 As a group of close-knit friends, who lived in close proximity as a "quasi-Libertarian commune", they regularly raised funds for their club.
 The editorial group would meet in a member's handbag workshop as an editorial group, discuss the newspaper's next issue, and pool funds, often a significant part of their wages.

 The group would fundraise through socials and balls, which brought together both those politically aligned and not.
 Their two or three masked balls would raise up to GBP30 in an evening, with vocal performances and a lecture from Rudolf Rocker.
 Some workshops nailed a cigar box to their walls to collect pennies for the paper.
 Other sweatshop workers contributed pennies from their meager incomes.
 Proceeds from literature and personal subsidies also funded the group.

 Those associated with the group lived in unspoken agreement that all ages and sexes were to be treated as free equals, without patronization.
 The group's main opponents were the Freiheit group from London's West End, who had previously broke with Rocker ideologically.